The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Gaussian fields with stationary increments

-Since $(\sum_{i=1}^N a_i\la_i)^2 (1- \cos \l t, \la \r) \geq 0$ for all $\la \in \R^N$, (\ref{Eq:nonnegative def}) is always non-negative, which implies that $\La-\La(t)$ is non-negative definite.
-If ({\bf H}2) is satisfied, then all the eigenvalues of $\La-\La(t)$ are positive.
-This completes the proof. \end{proof} It follows from (\ref{Eq:nonnegative def}) that, if the spectral measure $F$ is carried by a set of positive Lebesgue measure [i.e., there is a set $B \subset \R^N$ with positive Lebesgue measure such that $F(B) > 0$], then ({\bf H}2) holds.
-Hence, ({\bf H}2) is in fact a very mild condition for smooth Gaussian fields with stationary increments.
+It follows from (\ref{Eq:nonnegative def}) that, if the spectral measure $F$ is \textit{full} [i.e., not supported on any $(N- 1)$-dimensional hyperplane], then (H2) holds.
+Hence, (H2) is in fact a mild condition for smooth Gaussian fields with stationary increments.

-Lemma \ref{Lem:posdef} and the following two lemmas indicate some significant properties of Gaussian fields with stationary increments.
-They will play important roles in later sections. \begin{lemma} Let $t \in \R^N$ be fixed.
-Then for all $i,j,k$, the random variables $X_i(t)$ and $X_{jk}(t)$ are independent.
-Moreover, $\E\{X_{ij}(t)X_{kl}(t)\}$ is symmetric in $i$, $j$, $k$, $l$. \end{lemma} \begin{proof} \, By (\ref{Eq:Yaglom}), one can verify that for $t, s \in \R^N$,
+Lemma~\ref{Lem:posdef} and the following two lemmas indicate some significant properties of Gaussian fields with stationary increments.
+They will play important roles in later sections.